 But the past seven months, as I’ve been talking many more walks through my neighborhood, I’ve been constantly reminded of what I think is the worst product in Shark Tank history.
 It’s everywhere, staring at me: cold white LED circles hovering next to people’s front doors which are watching, and possibly even recording me as I just walk down the sidewalk.

 The circles belong to Ring, a doorbell.
-Its inventor, Jamie Siminoff, pitched Ring to the sharks in 2013, though it was then called it DoorBot.
+Its inventor, Jamie Siminoff, pitched Ring on Shark Tank in 2013, though it was then called it DoorBot.
 He left without a deal, having asked for $700,000 for 10 percent of his company, valuing it at $7 million.
 Kevin O’Leary did make one of his dumb offers, offering a loan in exchange for a royalty and equity, and when Siminoff declined, O’Leary followed it up with the line he still thinks is clever: “you’re dead to me.”

 Ring was not dead.
-Since its appearance as DoorBot, Ring has become one of the most-successful brands to appear on Shark Tank, even though it didn’t get a deal.
+Since its appearance as DoorBot on Shark Tank, Ring has become one of the most-successful brands to appear on the ABC reality TV show, even though it didn’t get a deal.
 The company got attention and investment, and in early 2018, Amazon bought Ring for $839 million, though that price was initially reported to be $1.2 to $1.8 billion.

 That’s obvious success.
 But I suspect we don’t really know the true cost yet: to our communities and even to our own sanity.

 I did not always think that Ring doorbells were awful.
 When brainstorming ideas for a present for a relative a few years ago, it popped into my mind: Oh!
-How about a Ring doorbell?
+How about a Ring doorbell from Shark Tank?
 We bought one and wrapped it up.

 And really, it’s such a cool and simple idea: being able to see who’s at your door without actually being on the other side of your door, whether you’re in the bathroom or on vacation.